amfoss/cms/README.md

 You have now successfully set up the project on your environment.
 If you encounter any problems during installation, you can refer to [installation page on our wiki](https://github.com/amfoss/cms/wiki/Installation).

 ### After Setting Up
-From now when you start your work, run ``workon amfoss`` inside the project repository and you can work with the django application as usual -
+From now when you start your work, run ``source bin/activate`` inside the project repository and you can work with the django application as usual -

 * `python manage.py migrate` - set up database
 * `python manage.py createsuperuser` - create admin user